climate-action-kits/pxt-fwd-edu/ev-wildfire.md

 ## Step 2 @showdialog
-In this coding tutorial the vehicle will be moving around a perimeter and keeping a check on Light, Temperature and Sound.
+In this coding tutorial the vehicle will be moving around a perimeter and keeping a check on Light and Temperature.
 Press the button A and B to start and stop moving the vehicle.

 ## Step 3 @showdialog
 Turn on the Climate Action Kit board.